 As more of you join in here, I thought it would be nice to share what some of you have been tending to, professionally or personally.
 This issue, say 👋 to Fuad Alhabshi and his band, Kyoto Protocol—based in Kuala Lumpur—whose music inflects a varied mix of influences.
 Their latest music video:

 As always, if you’ve been enjoying Movable Worlds, please share it and tell your friends to subscribe.
-Meanwhile, here are some very nice words from a reader (thank you, Abby!)—who is also a great journalist and editor:
+Meanwhile, here are some very nice words from a reader (thank you, Abby!)—also a great journalist and editor:

 “This looks so wonderful!
 (In fact, breaking my vow not to sign up for new newsletters for this one!)
 Everything Emily writes is stellar.”